Skip to main content

 Can cats eat cheese?
 What you need to know before snack time

 Chances are, your cat has learned that all sorts of delightful foods come from the kitchen.
 He probably begs when you’re cutting up a chicken or other tasty-smelling food, and he may have learned to recognize the smell of cheese.
-But just because your cat begs for a certain food doesn’t necessarily mean you should feed it to him.
-Can cats eat cheese?
-Understanding how cheese affects your cat’s digestive system can help you decide whether you should give him this snack, and it might help you narrow down other food choices for your cat, too.
+But just because your cat asks for a certain food doesn’t necessarily mean you should feed it to him.

 Is cheese bad for cats?

 A little bit of cheese now and again isn’t necessarily bad for your cat, as long as it doesn’t disturb his digestive system.
-How well your cat tolerates cheese will vary from cat to cat.
+How well your feline tolerates cheese will vary from cat to cat.

-Cheese can be problematic because it is a dairy product, which cats usually don’t tolerate well.
+Cheese can be problematic because it is a dairy product, which cats usually don’t manage well.
 Just like milk, cheese contains lactose.
 While humans produce a lactase enzyme capable of breaking down the lactose, cats don’t have this enzyme, so digesting lactose is difficult.
 Dairy products can result in diarrhea, vomiting, and other digestive issues for many cats.

 Can cats eat cheese?